Live for Speed: Tracks

-LFS has seven different fictional track areas, including one loosely based on eastern central London, one based on Jamaican surroundings and one near Kyoto, Japan.
+LFS has eight different fictional track areas, including one loosely based on eastern central London, one based on Jamaican surroundings and one near Kyoto, Japan.
 Each one of them has several different configurations and each of those can be also driven in reversed configuration.
 The simulator also contains a laser-scanned version of Rockingham Motor Speedway as part of the S3 license.
-Additionally, users can create their own custom layouts using cones and other objects with the in-game autocross editor; the two car park environments in the game are useful for creating such layouts.
+Additionally, users can create their own custom layouts using cones and other objects with the in-game autocross editor; the three car park environments in the game are useful for creating such layouts.

 Releases

 The game is intended to be released in three parts, S1 (Stage 1), S2, and S3.
 Each stage will feature improvements in many areas, such as physics model, graphics and sound.
 Technical improvements introduced in each new stage become available for previous stages as well, with the main difference between stages being additional cars and tracks, as well as the maximum number of players connected to a server.

-A fully working, commercial, alpha version of Stage 2 was released on June 24, 2005.
-Stage 3 was launched on 19 December 2015, and the latest patch (0.7D) was released in April 2022.
+A fully working, commercial, alpha version of Stage 2 was released on 24 June 2005.
+Stage 3 was launched on 19 December 2015, and the latest patch (0.7G) was released in August 2025.
 Some backward compatibility exists; an S3 license holder may also be able to access servers for S2, S1 or demo servers.